inkorange/documentor/README.md

 - `-c, --config <path>` - Path to config file

 **What it does:**
+1. Builds the React documentation website
+2. Generates component metadata from your source files
+3. Starts Express server on port 6006
-- Watches component and style files for changes
+4. Watches component and style files for changes
-- Rebuilds metadata automatically when files change
+5. Rebuilds metadata automatically when files change
-- Serves documentation website (Phase 2)
+6. Serves the documentation website at [http://localhost:6006](http://localhost:6006)

+**First time setup:**
+The first run will build the website, which takes about 30 seconds.
+Subsequent runs are instant.

+**After running:**
+- Open [http://localhost:6006](http://localhost:6006) in your browser
+- Navigate using the sidebar
+- Click on components to see their documentation
+- Changes to your components will trigger automatic rebuilds

-### `serve` - Serve Built Documentation (Coming Soon)
+### `serve` - Serve Built Documentation

 Serve the built documentation site.